Rethinking the Social Contract for Science and Innovation

 Jeff has almost 35 years of experience in government science, technology and innovation policy in the US and Canada.
 His US experience includes the National Science Foundation, the National Academies and the Naval Research Laboratory.

 In Canada, Jeff has worked at Industry Canada, Natural Resources Canada and the Council of Science and Technology Advisors.
 In 2014, he supported the External Advisory Group on Government Science and Technology (the Knox Panel).
 More recently, he led the Federal S&T Secretariat supporting the Minister of Science, the Deputy Minister Champion for Federal S&T and related initiatives.
 From 2017-2022, he created and served as Executive Director of the science and innovation area of practice at the Institute on Governance.
-He is now at the Council of Canadian Academies directing assessments on international S&T partnerships and quantum technologies.
+He is now at the Council of Canadian Academies directing an assessment on the state of science, technology, and innovation in Canada.

 At the University of Ottawa, Jeff is Executive-in-Residence at the Institute for Science, Society and Policy (ISSP) and an adjunct at the Telfer School of Management.
 Jeff is a member of the board of the Canadian Science Policy Centre and advisor to the Ottawa Science Policy Network.
 He holds a PhD in public policy, a Master’s in science, technology and public policy, and a BS in physics.